 "In the last 4 weeks, how often have you noticed the following symptoms:

-- A feeling of not having emptied your bladder after you have finished urinating.
+- A feeling of not having emptied your bladder after you have finished urinating?

-- Needing to go again within 2 hours of urinating.
+- Needing to go again within 2 hours of urinating?

-- Stopping and starting while urinating.
+- Stopping and starting while urinating?

-- Finding it difficult to wait before passing urine."
+- Finding it difficult to wait before passing urine?"

-Your doctor may want to do a physical examination.
+It's recommended that your healthcare provider checks you out by doing a physical examination.
 They may examine your stomach and genital area.
 They may also feel your prostate gland through the wall of your bottom (rectum).
 This is called a rectal examination.
 It involves inserting a gloved finger into your anus to feel your prostate through the wall of your rectum.
 The doctor will check if your prostate is hard or soft, as well as the size and shape of your prostate.

-Your doctor may order a blood test to check that your kidneys are working properly.
+Your healthcare provider may order a blood test to check that your kidneys are working properly.
 They may advise you to have a prostate-specific antigen (PSA) blood test to rule out prostate cancer.
 PSA is a protein made by your prostate.
 Higher than normal levels can occur when there is a problem with your prostate, such as an infection, an enlarged prostate or prostate cancer.

 You may be offered a urine test, for example to check for glucose or blood in your pee.
 This is to see if you have diabetes or an infection.